iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 10.4.1
+- Adjusted precast to cancel processing while in midcast of another spell/ability.
+- Removed the no longer used itemMatch function.
+This function was previously replaced by both different, more efficient code and a new getMainWeaponId function specicially for Aftermath calculations.

 Version 10.4
 - Adjusted  `Auto-Parry` and `Auto-DT` down into just a single `Auto` mode.
 Now defaults to using the Tank-Parry set and includes a list of mobs to use the Tank-DT set for (see new `TANK DT MOBS` section).